uniasset/uniasset-old/README.md

 [![Build Status](https://travis-ci.org/uniasset/uniasset.svg?branch=uniasset-0.13)](https://travis-ci.org/uniasset/uniasset)

-What is the Omni Layer
+What is the UniAsset
 ----------------------
-The Omni Layer is a communications protocol that uses the Bitcoin block chain to enable features such as smart contracts, user currencies and decentralized peer-to-peer exchanges.
-A common analogy that is used to describe the relation of the Omni Layer to Bitcoin is that of HTTP to TCP/IP: HTTP, like the Omni Layer, is the application layer to the more fundamental transport and internet layer of TCP/IP, like Bitcoin.
+The UniAsset is a communications protocol that uses the Bitcoin block chain to enable features such as smart contracts, user currencies and decentralized peer-to-peer exchanges.
+A common analogy that is used to describe the relation of the UniAsset to Bitcoin is that of HTTP to TCP/IP: HTTP, like the UniAsset, is the application layer to the more fundamental transport and internet layer of TCP/IP, like Bitcoin.

 http://www.omnilayer.org

 What is Omni Core
 -----------------

-Omni Core is a fast, portable Omni Layer implementation that is based off the Bitcoin Core codebase (currently 0.13).
+Omni Core is a fast, portable UniAsset implementation that is based off the Bitcoin Core codebase (currently 0.13).
 This implementation requires no external dependencies extraneous to Bitcoin Core, and is native to the Bitcoin network just like other Bitcoin nodes.
 It currently supports a wallet mode and is seamlessly available on three platforms: Windows, Linux and Mac OS.
-Omni Layer extensions are exposed via the JSON-RPC interface.
-Development has been consolidated on the Omni Core product, and it is the reference client for the Omni Layer.
+UniAsset extensions are exposed via the JSON-RPC interface.
+Development has been consolidated on the Omni Core product, and it is the reference client for the UniAsset.

 ![Omni Core send dialog](https://i.imgur.com/q2obBQC.png "A screenshot of sending tokens with Omni Core")